Resume Annex

 Resume Tips for Woodworker

 If you are a Woodworker who has applied to a few dozen roles and heard back from almost none, the cause is usually not your experience.
 It is the way that experience is presented.
-Modern ATS pipelines run keyword and structural checks before any recruiter is involved.
+Modern hiring system pipelines run keyword and structural checks before any recruiter is involved.
 A clean, plain-formatted resume that contains the right vocabulary for a Woodworker role usually outperforms a beautifully designed one that does not.

-For Woodworker roles specifically, the ATS is tuned to find evidence of role-specific competence.
+For Woodworker roles specifically, the hiring system is tuned to find evidence of role-specific competence.
 It scans for the job title itself (and variants of it), for tools and methodologies common to the function, and for outcomes expressed in numbers.
 A resume that lists "Woodworker" explicitly under a recent role outperforms one that lists "Woodworker contributor" or some creative variation.
 Match the job description's vocabulary, do not improve on it.

 Why most Woodworker resumes get filtered out